 After Desert Dreams we were FINALLY on our way to the hiking trail head!
 From Highway 191 you would take Kane Creek Boulevard heading west for approximately 7.5 miles until you reach the Hunters Canyon Trail head.
-On your way to Hunters Canyon you drive along the Colorado River, drive on windy dirt roads, some even which are right next to drops offs.
-Be courteous to the other cars on the road because at some points along the way there’s only enough room for one car.
+On your way to Hunters Canyon you drive along the Colorado River.
+It’s beautiful but be careful, the narrow dirt roads aren’t meant for joy riding at 70 miles an hour.

 Hunter Canyon Trail Head

-Hunters Canyon is a gorgeous trail which we’ve heard other hikes call more of a “walk”.
-Well for those of you who are beginners and have beginner dogs with you, this hike does leave you out of breath!
+Hunters Canyon is a gorgeous trail to hike, but for those of you who are beginners and have beginner dogs with you, this hike does leave you out of breath!
 The trail is supposed to lead you to an arch.
 Most hikers find the arch.
-We did not find the so called “arch”.
-Instead we just kept hoping that it would be “around the next bend!” after a couple of those bends we got a little disappointed and turned around.
-We ended up going an extra hour out of our way!
+We did not find the so called “arch.”
+Instead, we just kept hoping that it would be “around the next bend!”
+After a couple of those bends we got a little disappointed and turned around.
+We ended up going an extra hour out of our way in fact!
 There is a log book part way up that tells you exactly where to look for the arch, which is about a mile up on the right hand side.
-Unfortunately we didn’t read that until we were headed out.
-So to say we were completely prepared for this hike would have been a lie.
+Unfortunately, we didn’t read that until we were headed out.
+So, to say we were completely prepared for this hike would have been a lie.

 Our dogs absolutely LOVED the hike.
 We have one very adventurous, outgoing German shepherd, and one who loves to be inside with people all day.
-The inside dog impressed us with his leaping from rocks to rocks, dodging the stream wherever possible, and making sure us humans were in sight at all times.
-Our adventurous dog was swimming through the streams, blazing a path before us, and pushing us out of the way if we got in front of him at any times.
+The inside dog impressed us with his leaping from rock to rock, dodging the stream wherever possible, and making sure us humans were in sight at all times.
+Our adventurous dog was swimming through the streams, blazing a path before us, and pushing us out of the way if we got in front of him at any time.
 He kept us moving!

 When we had finally decided to turn back, the dogs lead us right back to the beginning of the trail.
 Their noses are incredible!
 Sometimes we weren’t even sure if we were taking the right paths because there are a couple options, but they made sure we came out the way we came in!

 We absolutely had a blast at Hunters Canyon in Moab, Utah.
-It was so much fun to see other fellow hikers with their dogs, dogs running around the camps, family and friends together all getting out seeing the beauty of the earth.
+It was so much fun to see other fellow hikers with their dogs and dogs running around the camps.
 Whether you have an RV, Trailer, Toy-hauler, or a tiny Chevy Impala, this is definitely a place you have to visit.
 Take a few hikes.
 Go back and camp.
 Make memories that are unforgettable.
-We definitely plan on going back to Moab, Utah in the near future.
-Thank you, Utah for being so B-UTAH-FUL!
+We definitely plan on going back to Moab, in the near future.
+Thank you Utah, for being so B-UTAH-FUL!